Calendly is a web-based software application that allows people to easily schedule appointments with app subscribers

 There’s no “Confirm” button on the booking page, which also saves a click.

-2. If the person scheduling an appointment uses Google Workspace or Gmail, their first name, last name, and email address are auto-filled.
+2. If the person scheduling an appointment uses Google Workspace or Gmail, their first name, last name, and email address are auto-filled in the form fields.

-3. The booking times you have made available to the public are also displayed on your Google Calendar.
+3. The booking times you make available to the public are also displayed on your Google Calendar.
 This means that you can think twice before scheduling an Event on top of a time you have generally reserved (even though scheduling an Event on top of one of your public slots will make that time unavailable).

 Since the booking times are on your calendar, you can change them using click-and-drag — just as with standard Calendar events.